gsterjov/pyLoader/README.md

-pyLoadGtk
+pyLoader
 =========

-A pyGTK GUI for the pyload download manager
+A GTK+3 GUI for the pyload download manager